BiznetGIO/RESTKnot/docs/deployement/steps.md

 Update the playbook value to corresponds you initial database locations.

+# Prepare application configs

+You need `servers.yml` and `knot.conf`.

+servers.yml contains of server and slave configuration for knot clustering, see [servers.yml example](example/servers.yml) example, and knot.conf serve as a config for you knot app, see [knot.conf example](example/knot.conf)

 ## Prepare the docker-compose fill

 Replace the example value with the real one in the docker-compose.yml